Things To Do In Toledo

 If you live downtown, this is your backyard.
 The Owens Nature Walk is open to the public, so take a stroll along the Maumee River, take in the amazing sites and enjoy this scenic area.

-Coming soon: visit the SS Col. James M. Schoonmaker Museum Ship, once the largest freighter on the Great Lakes!
-The Great Lakes Historical Society is excited to introduce its new national museum at 1701 Front Street, Toledo, Ohio.
+Visit the SS Col. James M. Schoonmaker Museum Ship, once the largest freighter on the Great Lakes!
+The Great Lakes Historical Society is in its new national museum at 1701 Front Street, Toledo, Ohio.